LukeSerne/Ghidra-to-LLVM/README.md

 argument.
 If you want to rerun only the Ghidra analysis and PCODE translation, you should provide the `--refresh` argument.
 Note that `--clean` implies `--refresh`.
 If you want to only rerun the PCODE translation, no arguments need to be given.
+If you just want to test a specific object file, you can specify that file using the `--only` flag.

 ## Workings
 This script works by loading the provided binary in Ghidra's headless analyzer